 Organizations using Sage Intacct have powerful tools at their disposal to ease their 990 compliance burden.
 Many of the QuickStart reports can assist in 990 preparation and Brenda focuses her session on these two:

 - 990IX Statement of Functional Expenses

 To use these reports, users need to make sure they are installed.
-If your organization implemented Sage Intacct R3 2018 or later, these reports installed automatically.
-If you’re unsure, simply visit your Dashboards Library and check the dashboards list for the Compliance and Disclosures dashboards.
+If your organization implemented Sage Intacct R3 2018 or later, these reports were installed automatically.
+If you’re unsure, simply visit your Dashboards Library and search the dashboards list for the Compliance and Disclosures dashboards.
 If you do not see the Compliance and Disclosures dashboards, additional new reports are available for you.